TerosTechnology/terosHDLdoc/docs/06-guides/02-linter.md

 ---
-description: Linting (errors checking)
+description: The linter provides real-time feedback to detect and highlight errors in your HDL code.
-id: errors_checking
+id: Linting (errors checking)
 ---

 # Linting (errors checking)